The vata dosha

-Vata in Sanskrit literally means wind, which is why the vata constitution, or Understanding the dosha, is known for having the quality of wind and space at its heart.
-Like the wind, vata is the force of communication and movement in the body, influencing the other two doshas – indeed, without vata, both the pitta dosha and the The kapha dosha are inert.
+Vata in Sanskrit literally means wind, which is why the vata constitution, or dosha, is known for having the quality of wind and space at its heart.
+Like the wind, vata is the force of communication and movement in the body, influencing the other two doshas – indeed, without vata, both the pitta dosha and the kapha dosha are inert.

 Cold, light, rough, mobile, irregular, subtle, clear, dry and astringent.